 Lavender Graduation is a commencement ceremony honoring graduating LGBTIQA+ and allied students.
 It is a cultural celebration that acknowledges the achievements and contributions that students of all sexual orientations, gender identities, and gender expressions have made at Carolina.
 Recipients of the LGBTIQA+ Advocacy Awards are announced during the ceremony.
 This program is co-sponsored by the Program in Sexuality Studies, the Provost Committee for LGBTQ Life, and Student Life and Leadership.
+2022 Lavender Graduation will take place on Sunday, May 1st, at 4pm at Current Art Space.

 - Must be approved to graduate in the most recent Fall semester or the current Spring semester.